derlerd/crypto-tools/README.md

   - A discrete logarithm `x` relative to two group elements `(g, h)` so that `h = g^x`.
   - A discrete logarithm `x` relative to four group elements `(g, h, g', h')` so that `h = g^x ∧ h' = g'^x`.
 - A generic implementation of the OR composition of two Sigma protocols.
-- A generic implementation turning every Sigma protocol that implements the `FsConvertibleSigmaProtocol` trait into a `FsProofSystem`, i.e., generically applies the Fiat-Shamir transform.
+- A generic implementation turning every Sigma protocol that implements the `FsConvertibleSigmaProtocol` trait into a `FsProofSystem`, i.e., generically applies the [Fiat-Shamir](https://doi.org/10.1007%2F3-540-68339-9_33) transform and additionally includes the statement in the hash when obtaining the challenge for stronger non-malleability guarantees [FMKV'12](https://eprint.iacr.org/2012/704.pdf).
 - [ElGamal](https://doi.org/10.1007%2FBFb0054851) encryption
 - Fully collision resistant chameleon hashes from [this paper](https://eprint.iacr.org/2020/403.pdf).